evlog/mqtt_sensor_network/README.md

 The Project
 --------

-This project is part of a research program that takes place ιn the University of the Aegean, based in the island of Samos (city of Karlovasi) in Greece, focusing on a small scale Internet of Things network.
+This project is part of a research program that takes place at the University of the Aegean, based in the island of Samos (city of Karlovasi) in Greece, focusing on a small scale Internet of Things network.
 Main contributors are listed below:

 Evangelos Logaras  -  evangelos.logaras@infineon.com
 Georgios Vrettos  -  gvrettos@aegean.gr